Stanford Law School: History

 The 1940s and 1950s brought considerable change to the law school.
 After World War II caused the law school's enrollment to drop to fewer than 30 students, the school quickly expanded once the war ended in 1945.
 A move to a new location in the Outer Quadrangle, as well as the 1948 opening of the law school dormitory Crothers Hall (the result of a donation by Stanford Law graduate George E. Crothers), allowed the school to grow, while the 1948 inaugural publication of the Stanford Law Review (helmed by future U.S. Secretary of State Warren Christopher '49) helped to augment the law school's national reputation.
 The decision that Stanford should remain a small law school with a very limited enrollment emerged during this period.
 For the third time in its history, the law school relocated in the 1970s, this time to its current location in the Crown Quadrangle.

 In the 1960s and 1970s, the law school aimed to diversify its student body.
 During this period, students established a large number of new and progressive student organizations, including the Women of Stanford Law, the Stanford Chicano Law Student Association, the Environmental Law Society, and the Stanford Public Interest Foundation.
 Additionally, in 1966, the school sought to academically diversify its student body by collaborating with the Stanford Business School to create its first joint-degree program.
-A year earlier, in 1965, the law school enrolled its first black student, Sallyanne Payton '68, and in 1972, the school hired its first female law professor, Barbara Babcock, and its first professor of color, William B. Gould IV.
+A year earlier, in 1965, the law school enrolled its first black student, Sallyanne Payton '68, and in 1972, the school hired its first female law professor, Barbara A. Babcock, and its first professor of color, William B. Gould IV.
 In 1968, Stanford appointed Thelton Henderson, future judge of the U.S. District Court for the Northern District of California, as the first assistant dean for minority admissions.
 Henderson expanded minority enrollment from a single student to approximately a fifth of the student body.
 Stanford Law's commitment to diversity continues today, and The Princeton Review currently ranks Stanford Law as one of the ten best law schools for minority students.